The Best Practice Progress Bar and how it contributes to creating amazing checkout experiences

 When consumers are about to embark on a checkout experience, they want to understand the effort required.
 This comes back to consumers wanting to be in control of their journey.

-By understanding what is coming (in the form of effort), the consumer will decide whether they will continue.
+By understanding what is coming (in the form of the number of steps), the consumer will decide whether they will continue.

-Having no progress bar increases a consumer’s risk because they are unsure what’s ahead.
+The lack of a progress bar increases a consumer’s risk because they are unsure what’s ahead.
 Is it two steps or ten?
-And since consumers are risk-averse, the likelihood of them leaving the checkout is high.
+And since consumers are risk-averse, the likelihood of them leaving the checkout without this expectation-setting system is high.

-The combination of needing to complete tasks and being visually rewarded when specific steps are completed motivates consumers to proceed through the checkout process, thereby contributing to reduced bailouts.
+The combination of needing to complete tasks and being visually rewarded when specific steps are completed motivates consumers to proceed through the checkout process.

 A progress bar is similar to a to-do list, and the human brain is wired to respond to to-do lists because…